AugustMiller/circle-calculator/readme.md

 $ npm run watch
 ```

-This will generate an `index.html` file in the `public` directory, and continue to watch for changes to the template.
+This will generate an `index.html` file in the `docs` directory, and continue to watch for changes to the template.

 ### Note about Modules
 If you change any "data" files imported by the build script (i.e. `maps.js`), you'll have to terminate + re-start the watcher.
 There are probably some bundlers or task runners that are capable of restarting, but I can't be arsed to set something like that up.